 Are you planning an upgrade or installation of a new garage door?
 It is a great move, especially if you’re trying to increase your property’s value or add some unique touch to it.
 Choosing a door is one step towards achieving this goal.
-However, upgrading to a new overhead garage door might require a framing job to ensure the perfect fit.
+However, upgrading to a new overhead garage door might require a garage door framing job to ensure a proper fit.

 Framing a garage door is essential as it prepares a place to fit the garage door.
 Having a sturdy frame is crucial as it holds the door in place after assembling the springs, cables, and other garage door hardware.
 And keep in mind that the door is pretty heavy, so the framing should be done perfectly.